-Another important aspect of a noise survey is to perform a “Noise Map” of the work area particularly those areas that are between 85 and 90 dB requiring implementation of a Hearing Conservation Program.
+Another important aspect of a noise survey is to perform a “Noise Map” of the work area particularly those areas that are between 85 and 90 dB requiring the implementation of a Hearing Conservation Program.
 A Hearing Conservation Program would require individuals exposed at or above 85 dB to be given an annual audiogram and have hearing protection (plugs or muffs) available if the employee chooses to wear them.
-Hearing Protection is mandatory for all workers potentially exposed to 90 dB-A or above and steps must be taken to reduce the noise levers.
+Hearing protection is mandatory for all workers potentially exposed to 90 dB-A or above and steps must be taken to reduce the noise exposure levels.
 NOTE: An employer can make hearing protection mandatory—even at 85 dB—if they so choose.
 Also noted on the Noise Map should be areas where the noise levels are at or above the 90 dB-A—the Permissible Noise Exposure limit for an 8-hour shift.

 Since many organizations have work shifts other than 8-hours (often 10-hour or 12-hour shifts) there are formulas for calculating the allowable noise exposure levels for such shifts.